 Systems thinking tools are needed to begin to understand why these systemic problems are so resistant to our efforts.
 Systems thinking is a way of understanding complex real-world situations such as those often encountered in sustainable food and farming careers.

 Industrial agriculture represents a very complex global system of producers, shippers, manufacturers, retailers, processors, and financiers.
 The linear and logical analysis process taught in most universities is simply not adequate to understand this system.
-Systems Thinking tools such as the Mind Map pictured below are needed.
+Systems Thinking tools such as the Mind Map of the food system pictured below are needed.

 So where do we look for a solution?